 The experts got this one wrong.
 I think this daughter should divorce her family.
 Period.

 The dynamics are clear.
 The family devalues this daughter.
 She’s given a minor role in the wedding.
 Asking for a bigger role is missing the point.
 Why doesn’t her brother want her to play a bigger role?
 Does his new wife feel resentful?

 Giving her a hug isn’t going to help.
 And it’s insulting to ask her what she thinks and then assume she’ll agree with you.

 Ultimately, though, this scenario reeks of sexism and singlism.
-The family was so caught up in the son’ wedding – a ritual supported by society’s customs – that they forgot they have another daughter.
-They devalue the daughter’s accomplishment.
+The family was so caught up in the son’s wedding – a ritual supported by society’s customs – that they forgot they have a daughter.
+They devalued the daughter’s accomplishment.

 Getting a PhD is a big deal, unless she’s studying at an off-the-wall diploma mill.
 The PhD graduation is memorable.
 My PhD was from UC Berkeley and it was a beautiful day.
 We PhDs got our hoods first.
 We were recognized and our dissertation titles were read.
 Then we got to sit and enjoy the rest of the students get their degrees.
 I had a party afterward for my friends and colleagues.

 PhD students often form a close cohort.
 The daughter wants to be around her colleagues and her professors, who won’t be gathered later.
 It’s bizarre to ask a large institution to create a ceremony when a family can’t modify the wedding date.